 Meanwhile Futurise is a collaborative centre where startups, entrepreneurs, universities and corporates collaborate to build future technologies such as driverless vehicles, AR and VR technologies.
 You can contact us if you wish to visit this area.

 The latest project by Cyberview is RekaScape – a smart retail dedicated for entrepreneurs.

 The lakeside near Persiaran Tasik (Lake Drive) is a popular place for the locals to do leisure activities such as cycling and jogging.
 Every evening from 5pm onwards, the place is filled with people unwinding themselves after a long day at work.
 It has a stunning view of Putrajaya lake.
 You can cycle or jog all the way to Precinct 8 in Putrajaya.
 The sunset view from the other side of the Cyberjaya lakeside (Putrajaya side) is breathtaking.

 This ‘mall in the garden’ is a new concept for a retail centre in the tropics, suited to Malaysia’s climate, culture and context.
 It’s a progression from the traditional strip mall, the street mall and the air-cond box mall.
 The industrial looking complex is planted with various types of plants with water features.

 There’s a 24-hour book store by BookXcess, which is Malaysia’s first.
 Various cafes and eateries have started to operate there as well.
+It’s located inside Tamarind Square.
 You’ll be pleased with the Insta-worthy spots within the square.
 Also see all the latest retailers here.

-Cyberjaya is an ever growing city and the stakeholders are continuously working to make the city better and more livable.
+Cyberjaya is an ever growing city and the stakeholders are continuously working to make the city better and more liveable.